Crickhowell F.C.: History

 In 1934–35 Crickhowell won the Brecon and District League.

+In 1969 they won the Brecon and District League Cup, beating Hilltop Sports 5–4 after extra time in the final.
+In the 1982–83 season they won the Mid Wales South League Cup.

 In 1990 the club were Mid Wales South League champions, and joined the Mid Wales Football League.
 The club left the league in 1992 and returned to the Mid Wales South League.
 They then left the Central Wales Football Association system in 1994, to join the Gwent Central League.
 In their first season they won Division Two.

-In 1999 Crickhowell won the Gwent Central League Division One.
+In 1998 Crickhowell won the Open Cup, winning the final on penalties against Fairfield United.
+In the following season they defended the Open Cup with a 3–0 win over Owens Corning, and made it a double by winning the Gwent Central League Division One.
 They again won the league in 2005, and joined the Gwent County League Division Three, where they would remain until relegation back to the Gwent Central League in 2010.

-In 2016 Crickhowell again won the Gwent Central League Division One.
+In 2014 they ended a dry run of over a decade, beating Blaenavon Blues 2–1 to lift the Langdon Cup.
+Two years later Crickhowell again won the Gwent Central League Division One.
 As a result, they returned to the Gwent County League.

-In 2024 the club were aiming to raise money for development of their facilities.
+In March 2024 the club were aiming to raise money for development of their facilities.
+Less than two months later, they won the Langdon Cup on penalties against Forgeside.

+In April 2025 they won the Open Cup.
 In September 2025 they played their first match in the J. Emrys Morgan Cup for thirty years, losing 5–0 to Ffostrasol Wanderers.